Can You Convert a Conservatory Into an Extension?

 How we approach it at K&S Bespoke Builds

 At K&S Bespoke Builds, we do not believe in treating symptoms when the underlying problem is still there.
-On our homepage and service pages, we explain that before recommending any solution, we look closely at the existing structure, the insulation, how the room performs now, and what the homeowner wants it to become.
+Before recommending any solution, we look closely at the existing structure, the insulation, how the room performs now, and what the homeowner wants it to become.
 That matters because the right answer is not always the same.
 Sometimes it is a roof conversion.
 Sometimes it is removal and rebuild.
 Sometimes it is a full extension project from the outset.

 The simplest answer